Nikaple/assets-retry/README.md

     `onRetry` must return a `String` or `null`:
         - when null was returned, current retry will be terminated.
         - when string was returned, current retry url will be the return value.
+    `onSuccess` must return a `String` or `null`:
+        - return asset url that successfully loaded.
+    `onFail` must return a `String` or `null`:
+        - return asset url that fails to load and whether it was the last retry.

 ### Todo